essykings/python-datetime/README.md

 ## Time Zones
-So far, we have been dealing with datetime without any consideration of factors such as timezones or daylight savings.
-Before we dive in further, let’s get to understand the difference between naive and aware dates.
-Naive dates and times don’t have any information that can determine things like timezones or daylight savings; They are, however, easier to work with because they are less complicated.
+So far, you have dealt with datetime without any consideration of factors such as timezones or daylight savings.
+Before you dive in further, let''s get to understand the difference between naive and aware dates.
+Naive dates and times don''t have any information that can determine things like timezones or daylight savings; They are, however, easier to work with because they are less complicated.
 Aware dates and times, on the other hand, have enough information to determine their timezones and keep track of daylight savings.

-### Difference between DST, GMT, and UTC
+### Difference Between DST, GMT, and UTC

 GMT is the official timezone used in some countries in Europe and Africa.
-Time is displayed in 24-hour, 12-hour format, or both.
+GMT is shown in 24-hour, 12-hour format, or both.
 GMT is used to set the local time.
 For example, in our case above the local time in Berlin is 2019-10-17 09:40:33.614581+02:00 GMT while in Nairobi it is 2019-10-17 10:40:33.592608+03:00 GMT

 DST(day light saving )- Countries that have summer change from daylight saving to summer time to make evening daylight to last longer.
 During DST, these countries turn their clocks forward an hour and revert to standard time during the fall.

 UTC (Coordinated Universal Time ) is a time standard for timezones worldwide.
 UTC is used to keep time synchronized across the world and acts as a reference point for all timezones.

-### How to work with timezones
+### How to Work With Timezones

 Let's look at how you write a simple aware datetime